ymyke/cardio/DOMAIN.md

   likelihood to lose the card? -- Then, a save game and game progress score would somehow take into account a hash over the entire game to make sure the game has not been tampered with?
 Then only authoritative scores are allowed in leaderboards etc.
+  Can the TSM be used somehow to that end?
 - Corveaux special ability/animal?
 Can consume ghosts/souls/spirits and release them as blood/energy/...?